gazebosim/docs/contributing.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Ignition Code of Conduct](https://github.com/gazebosim/gz-sim/blob/main/CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [Gazebo Code of Conduct](https://github.com/gazebosim/gz-sim/blob/main/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior at [https://gazebosim.org/support](https://gazebosim.org/support).